ssloppi/vice-ioi/README.md

    - in the doc/building directory:

-     - Windows-MinGW-GTK3-Howto.txt, how to compile the Windows port using MingGW/MSYS2
-     - Linux-GTK3-Howto.txt, how to compile the GTK3 port on Linux
-     - GTK3-macOS.txt, how to compile the Mac OSX port with GTK3 UI
-     - SDL-Howto.txt, how to compile the SDL port on various platforms
      - Android-Howto, how to compile the Android SDL port
      - FreeBSD-GTK3-Howto.txt, hints on compiling the GTK3 port on FreeBSD
+     - GTK3-cross-build-setup.md, (incomplete) instructions on how to set up a windows crosscompiler on linux
+     - GTK3-debian-frankenvice.md, instructions on how to set up a windows crosscompiler on debian using precompiled fedora mingw packages
+     - GTK3-Fedora-cross-build-setup.md, (incomplete) instructions on how to set up a windows crosscompiler on Fedora linux
+     - Linux-GTK3-Howto.txt, how to compile the GTK3 port on Linux
+     - macOS-Distribution-Howto.txt, how to build the macOS binary distribution
+     - macOS-Howto.txt, how to build on macOS (might be deprecated)
+     - macOS-Xcode-Howto.txt, how to build the macOS port(s) using Xcode
+     - NetBSD-Gtk3-Wowto.txt, hints on compiling for NetBSD with Gtk3
      - NetBSD-howto.txt, hints on compiling for NetBSD
+     - SDL-Howto.txt, how to compile the SDL port on various platforms
+     - Windows-MinGW-GTK3-Howto.txt, how to compile the Windows port using MingGW/MSYS2

  For the latest news, have a look at the VICE home page: